A woman calculating her business's numbers on the computer

 Work mistakes and oversights

 Sometimes a simple mistake can cause one of your clients to lose money.
-When a client sues over an error made by your business, professional liability insurance can help pay for your legal defense costs and more.
+When a client sues over an error made by your business, such as a design mistake made your architecture business or interior design firm, professional liability insurance can help pay for your legal defense costs and more.

 Orange check mark.